Massive winter storm brings snow, strong winds, frigid cold - KESQ

 Associated Press

-Few places were untouched by the wild weather, some at the opposite extreme: long-standing record highs were broken in cities in the Midwest, mid-Atlantic and Southeast.
+Few places were untouched by the wild weather, some at the opposite extreme.
+Record highs were forecast from the mid-Atlantic states down through Florida, with some places expected to reach up to 40 degrees above normal.

+The wintry mix was hitting hardest in the northern tier of the nation.
+Schools throughout the Dakotas, Minnesota and Wisconsin were called off.
+Offices closed, as did the Minnesota Legislature.
+South Dakota Gov. Kristi Noem shut down state executive branch offices in several parts of the state, and employees worked remotely.

 It wasn’t much better in neighboring states.